abhay7dev/blog/content/posts/haloce.md

 * Literally any of the ShadowMods' and Sledmine's other projects.
 Notable ones include
 	- [Coop Evolved](https://github.com/Sledmine/coop-evolved) - This project allows for the campaign to be played cooperatively
 	- [Insurrection](https://insurrectionce.com/) - A modern and complete overhaul of Halo: Custom Edition's User Interface while most notably, adding an easy way for friends to play multiplayer together easily and for Free
-* [Project Lumoria Campaign](http://hce.halomaps.org/index.cfm?pg=1&sid=41) - A complete custom campaign.
+* [Project Lumoria Campaign](https://www.halomaps.org/hce/detail.cfm?fid=6507) - A complete custom campaign.
 Various new encounters and more.
 Maps have been made from the ground up.
 A very fun and new experience
-* [hce.halomaps.org](http://hce.halomaps.org/) - This site is what we have been using for a good part of this tutorial.
+* [www.halomaps.org](https://www.halomaps.org) - This site is what we have been using for a good part of this tutorial.
 It is the largest catalog of custom Halo maps on the internet and has been around for a very long time.
 * [CE3](https://haloce3.com) - CE3 is another catalog for various maps
 * [OpenSauce](https://www.nexusmods.com/halo/mods/7/) - OpenSauce allows for the usage of `.yelo` maps which are essentially `.map` files with greater functionality.
 This has been used by various custom maps.
-* [HAC2](http://devieth.halonet.net/) - Halo Anticheat 2 is an addon similar to OpenSauce and Chimera, adding various new features to the game.
+* [HAC2](http://devieth.halonet.net/) - Halo Anticheat 2 is an addon similar to OpenSauce and Chimera, adding various new features to the game. - Original Site is down, I am not sure if this works: http://hac2.halopc.com/index.html
 * [OpenCarnage](https://opencarnage.net/) - OpenCarnage is a forum for Halo CE.
 * [HaloSpawns](https://www.halospawns.com/) - HaloSpawns allows you to learn the spawns of each multiplayer map in Halo CE.
 This website includes a WebGL based map explorer letting you view each map in your web browser!